Introduction to Malolactic Fermentation in Wine

 Wines which have gone through malolactic fermentation will typically be 0.2% to 0.4% lower in total acidity, 0.2 to 0.3 higher in pH and will be softer in character.
 Fruitiness will be reduced, but the wine will be more complex.

-IF a wine is excessively high in acid, a MLF may be a really good way to reduce that acid to a better level.
+If a wine is excessively high in acid, a malolactic fermentation may be a really good way to reduce that acid to a better level.
 Malolactic fermentation can produce a wine that has more complex vinous aromas and can improve biological stability in the wine.
-If an MLF is encouraged, do not add potassium sorbate or potassium metabisulfite until the MLF is complete.
+If a MLF is encouraged, do not add potassium sorbate or potassium metabisulfite until the malolactic fermentation is complete.

 You may still want to have a malolactic fermentation occur with a low acid red wine to achieve a higher level of complexity, however, an acid adjustment upward may be needed.
-MLF can occur spontaneously, but not always by desirable bacterial strains.
+Malolactic fermentation can occur spontaneously, but not always by desirable bacterial strains.
 In these cases, off odors are likely to develop, especially in wines with higher pH.
+For this reason we recommend the use of malolactic cultures.

 How Do I Achieve Malolactic Fermentation in My Wine?

 Malolactic fermentation in wine can be achieved by using the correct malolactic culture.
-We carry quality Viniflora malolactic cultures produced by Chris Hansen's Lab, and will be happy to assist you in choosing which malo-lactic culture is right for the grape or fruit, and the style of wine you are aiming to produce.
+We carry quality Viniflora malolactic cultures produced by Chris Hansen's Lab, and will be happy to assist you in choosing which malo-lactic culture is right for the grape or fruit, and the style of wine you are trying to achieve.

 When Should I Add the Malolactic Cultures?

 The malolactic cultures, or bacteria, may be added just a few days after the yeast was added.
-The addition of an organic malolactic nutrient especially for malolactic bacteria (such as Micro Essentials Oenos) will improve the growth conditions for the bacteria and will encourage a faster, more successful malolactic fermentation.
+The addition of an organic malolactic nutrient especially created for malolactic bacteria (such as Micro Essentials Oenos) will improve the growth conditions for the bacteria and will encourage a faster, more successful malolactic fermentation.
 The nutrient use is certainly good but not always required.
-It is very difficult at best to see a MLF occur.
+It is very difficult at best to see a MLF occur, but in a wine with no residual sugar, the presence of gas bubbles and a drop in acidity indicates malolactic fermentation.

 Other Conditions to Encourage Malolactic Fermentation in My Wine